hungcq/knowledge-repo/IT/domain-driven-design/0-domain-driven-design.md

 - Shared kernel: designate some subset of the domain model that the 2 teams agree to share, including code & DB design
 - Core domain: those parts of the model distinctive and central to the purposes of the intended apps
 - Generic subdomains: general principles everyone knows or details that belong to supporting specialties
+- Large-scale structure:
+  - Informal: a language that lets you discuss and understand the system in broad strokes
+  - Formal: a set of high-level concepts or rules or both that establishes a pattern of design for an entire system
+- Stratification: division into layers

 ## Criticism
 - Some parts are too abstract.
 Hard to understand/apply given only 1 example.